twagar11/ansible-labs/playbook/prompt/prompt.md

 # Overview

-In this lab, You will learn how to get input from user while running a playbook
+In this lab, You will learn how to get input from user while running a playbook.